Tax Collectors

 Conscience and Consequence

 The disciples have recently returned from sharing Jesus’ Way of communion, love, and healing power with people.
 One consequence is disciples being targeted for persecution.
 Another consequence is disciples being targeted for acclaim.
 Thus, Jesus says to them, “Come away by yourselves to a deserted place and rest.”
-He does not want them to lose … Continue reading “Conscience and Consequence”
+He does not want disciples to lose … Continue reading “Conscience and Consequence”

 Peacemaking Pioneers

-Jesus is sending out disciples to spread his Way: of communion and so he sends out people in pairs to nurture community; of compassionate love and so he sends out people who are poor to nurture vulnerability; of creativity and so he sends out people gifted with healing power.
-All of these qualities make for … Continue reading “Peacemaking Pioneers”
+Jesus is sending out disciples to spread his Way.
+His is the Way of communion and so he sends out people in pairs to nurture community.
+His is the Way of compassionate love and so he sends out people who are poor to nurture vulnerability.
+His is the Way of creativity and so he sends … Continue reading “Peacemaking Pioneers”

 Animal Sacrifice